DalgoT4D/dbt_project_baala/SURVEY_MODELS_README.md

 1. Check the model documentation in dbt docs
 2. Review the source definitions in `sources.yml`
 3. Examine the staging models for field mappings
-4. Use the comprehensive overview model for cross-survey analysis
+4. Use individual staging models for survey-specific analysis

 ## Contributing

 When adding new surveys:
-1. Add source definition to `sources.yml`
+1. Add source definition to `sources.yml` in `kobotoolbox_source_data` schema
 2. Create staging model following the established pattern
-3. Update intermediate models if applicable
-4. Update the comprehensive overview model
-5. Add proper documentation and tags
+3. Add proper documentation and tags
+4. Update this README if needed